Are Boston ferns toxic to cats?

 Are all ferns safe?

-Most true ferns (including Boston, maidenhair, bird's nest) are safe.
+Most true ferns (including Boston, maidenhair, and bird's nest fern) are safe.
 Asparagus 'fern' is not a true fern and is toxic.
-When in doubt, check the specific species.
+When in doubt, check the botanical name on the plant label rather than relying on the common name.

 Related